-Jaden Smith Kicks Off 4-Year Anti-Trump Protest By Chanting ‘He Will Not Divide Us’ For Hours
+Jaden Smith Kicks Off Four-Year Anti-Trump Protest By Chanting ‘He Will Not Divide Us’ For Hours

-Jaden Smith “celebrated” the inauguration of Donald Trump by kicking off a 4-year-long protest against the new POTUS.
+Jaden Smith “celebrated” the inauguration of Donald Trump by kicking off a four-year-long protest against the new POTUS.
 As part of the participatory performance art project “He Will Not Divide Us,” brainchild of Transformers actor Shia LaBeouf, Jaden Smith stood before a camera chanting the anti-Trump mantra for over three hours.

 Jaden Smith and Shia LaBeouf launch their four-year-long Trump protest live stream https://t.co/iUidDFmMlt pic.twitter.com/r3oLSGesza